1984–85 Wolverhampton Wanderers F.C. season

 The 1984–85 season was the 86th season of competitive league football in the history of English football club Wolverhampton Wanderers.
 They played in the second tier of the English football system, the Football League Second Division.

-This season would start with the club under the ownership of the Bhatti Brothers "Allied Properties" and with 1970's club legend Derek Dougan in role of chairman.

-A change of Manager during the off season saw Tommy Docherty hired to lead the team, succeeding Graham Hawkins who had been dismissed at the end of the previous season following relegation the top tier.
+This season would start with the club under the ownership of the Bhatti Brothers "Allied Properties" and with 1970s club legend Derek Dougan in role of chairman.
+A change of manager during the off-season saw Tommy Docherty hired to lead the team, succeeding Graham Hawkins who had been dismissed at the end of the previous season following relegation the top tier.

-The team would suffer a further relegation finishing the 84/85 season in 22nd place during what was a difficult period from the club due to financial difficulties.
+The team would suffer a further relegation after finishing the 1984–85 season in 22nd place, during a difficult period for the club which was suffering financial difficulties.